aneeshdurg/pianux/README.md

 To install, clone this git repo into your home directory and run `make install`.
 Read the onscreen instructions that follow.

-This will mount the filesystem and define an environment variable `PIANUX_PATH` and a function `piano` that will echo arguments to the pianux filesystem.
+This will mount the filesystem and define an environment variable `PIANUX_PATH`, a function `piano` that will echo arguments to the pianux filesystem, and a function `piano_kill` to stop all active pianos.
 To install to a different location, edit the contents of `.pianux_bashrc`.

 ## Building and running